2.13 Provisions and contingencies:

 (a) Guarantees and securities given

-v) Municipal Corporation of Greater Mumbai - H5 lakhs (Previous year: Rs.5 lakhs) for security deposit.
+v) Municipal Corporation of Greater Mumbai - r 25 lakhs (Previous year: r5 lakhs) for security deposit.

-vi) Bombay High Court - Rs.55 lakhs (Previous year: Nil) for security deposit.
+vi) Bombay High Court - r55 Lakhs (Previous year: 55 lakhs) for security deposit

-(b) Demand in respect of income tax matters for which appeal is pending is Rs.1,919 lakhs (Previous year: Rs.1,920 lakhs).This is disputed by the Company and hence not provided for in the books of accounts.
-The Company has paid demand by way of deposit (It doesn't include Income Tax refund adjusted against demand raised) of Rs.192 lakhs (Previous year H451 lakhs) till date.
-Above liability does not include interest u/s 234B and 234C as the same depends on the outcome of the demand.
+(b) Demand in respect of income tax matters for which appeal is pending is r 4,479 lakhs (Previous year: ri,919 lakhs).This is disputed by the Company and hence not provided for in the books of accounts.
+The Company has paid demand by way of deposit (this amount doesn't include Income Tax refund adjusted against demand raised) of ri92 lakhs (Previous year r 192 lakhs) till date.
+Above liability does not include interest and penalty, if any as it depends on the outcome of the demand, which are not ascertainable at present.

 The Company is contesting the demands and the management believes that its position will likely be upheld in the appellant process.
 No tax expenses has been accrued in the financial statement for the tax demand raised.
 The management believes that ultimate outcome of this proceeding will not have a material adverse effect on the Company's financial position and results of operations.